 - Returns from Court or transfers in are not deemed ‘new arrivals’.

-- Newly arrived prisoners are unlikely to have their approved phone numbers registered on PTCCS or their PIN issued (to enable use of the prisoner pay-phone), so the process below must be followed to ensure the initial free phone call is recorded for monitoring purposes:
+- Newly arrived prisoners are unlikely to have their approved phone numbers registered, so the process below must be followed to ensure the initial free phone call is recorded for monitoring purposes:

 - Advise the prisoner they are permitted to make an initial phone call to next of kin to tell them where they are.
 The person nominated as next of kin cannot be a Protected Person (i.e. the prisoner is the subject of a Protection Order against them).